Research and Studies

 Another study[51] found that CBD is likely effective at treating acne due to its anti-inflammatory properties that decrease oil production.
 Reducing inflammation of sebocytes that produce oil in the skin may directly target the acne source.

-review [52] from 2016 highlights the possible antifungal and antibacterial properties of the cannabis plant.
+A review [52] from 2016 highlights the possible antifungal and antibacterial properties of the cannabis plant.
 When applied topically, this may reduce infections associated with acne formation.

 Arthritis[53] affects nearly 58.5 million adults in the United States.
 Two of the most prevalent types of arthritis are osteoarthritis and rheumatoid arthritis.